-From hand-drawn to vector artwork, the power of illustration cannot be underestimated when done well.
+From hand-drawn images to vector art, the power of illustration cannot be underestimated when done well.
 So to inspire your own projects, we've brought together 10 examples that show just how illustration can be used in branding in creative and imaginative ways.

 Everyone loves classic Penguin covers.
 And this multi-award winning campaign for Penguin Group China draws wryly on that sense of nostalgia, to promote its range of audio books.